robi29/VisualV/README.md

 # Installation
 For OpenIV modPackage:
 1. Install OpenIV - http://openiv.com/WebIV/guest.php?get=1
+2. Install ScriptHook to use our scripts: http://www.dev-c.com/gtav/scripthookv/
-2. Run OpenIV, click Tools -> ASI Manager and install ASI Loader and OpenIV.asi.
+3. Run OpenIV, click Tools -> ASI Manager and install ASI Loader and OpenIV.asi.
-3. Click Tools -> Package Installer and choose VisualV.oiv.
+4. Click Tools -> Package Installer and choose VisualV.oiv.
-4. Choose Install to mods folder.
+5. Choose Install to mods folder.

 If you have ANY problem with GTA V modding, go here: